-Figure 6.11 The tip of the back wall is inferred by using a Z-constraint and projecting from the tip of the front face (left) or from the drawing (right).
+Figure 6.10 The tip of the back wall is inferred by using a Z-constraint and projecting from the tip of the front face (left) or from the drawing (right).

-6.3.5 Inferring Coordinates using a Reference Point, Relative Coordinates
+6.3.5 Inferring Coordinates Using a Reference Point, Relative Coordinates

-When using the control bar, coordinates can be entered in two different ways, namely in absolute mode (ABS) and in relative mode (REL).
+When using the control bar, coordinates can be entered in two different ways, namely in absolute mode (ABSOLUTE) and in relative mode (RELATIVE).
 When working with absolute coordinates all coordinate entries happen in the room coordinate system, i.e., relative to the origin.
 In relative mode, all entries refer to the current reference point.

-Figure 6.13 Control bar in relative coordinates mode.
+Figure 6.12 Control bar in relative coordinates mode.

-In the 3D view, the reference point is indicated by a filled, light-blue circle (Figure 6.14) when relative mode is on.
+In the 3D view, the reference point is indicated by a small axis cross (Figure 6.13) when relative mode is on.
 When using the mouse, by pressing R, the reference point can be set manually on any location or snapped point.
 It is automatically set to the respective base point when an axis constraint is activated using the X, Y or Z shortcuts.
 In both cases, the focus is moved to the control bar and the mode is switched to relative mode.
 Also, only the field of the free coordinate can still be modified whereas the other two fields in the control bar are disabled.